v8/v8.dev/src/blog/extras/understanding-ecmascript-part-2-extra.md

 > `CallExpression`
 > `OptionalExpression`

-It's not clear which production might apply to `o2.foo`.
-We just need to know (or find out) that a `NewExpression` doesn't actually have to have the `new` keyword.
+It’s not clear which production might apply to `o2.foo`.
+We just need to know (or find out) that a `NewExpression` doesn’t actually have to have the `new` keyword.

 > [`NewExpression : MemberExpression`](https://tc39.es/ecma262/#prod-NewExpression)